 Change in Provider.
-LCI must resubmit a restrictive measure request when a member moves or transitions to a new provider.
+LCI must resubmit a restrictive measure request within 90 days of a member moving programs with the same provider or when member transitions to a new provider.
 Until DHS grants approval, the provider must complete an incident report for each use of the unapproved restrictive measure in any new setting.

-Reduction and Elimination Plans:
+Reduction and Elimination Plans